mahlonsmith/nim-kuzu/USAGE.md

 > % nimble docs

-To auto-generate API docs -- with the C wrappers, it's a lot and it's hard to know where to start.
+... to auto-generate API docs -- unfortunately, with all the C wrappers, there's a lot and it's hard to know where to start.

 ## Prior Reading